firebolt-db/langchain-firebolt/README.md

 - Verify your client ID and secret are correct
 - Check that your credentials have access to the engine and database

-**4. "Table does not exist"**
-- Ensure the table is created before using the vector store
-- Verify the `table` parameter matches your table name

 ## Additional Resources

 - [Firebolt Documentation](https://docs.firebolt.io/)